Differentially Private Federated Learning: A Systematic Review: Differentially Private VFL and Differentially Private TFL

 TFL is applicable to data holders who do not possess or only possess a small number of identical samples and features, enabling them to perform joint training.
 As shown in Figure \ref{fig:TFL}, there are $K$ hospitals located in different regions, such as Hospital $1$ in Japan, ..., and Hospital $K$ in the United States.
 Due to geographic limitations, the user populations of multiple medical entities have little overlap, and the data features of these entity datasets hardly overlap.
 In order to transfer the knowledge of the local models of these hospitals to unlabeled public datasets, Knowledge Distillation (KD) \cite{hinton2015distilling} is commonly used, which achieves knowledge transfer by querying and aggregating the output predictions of each local model.
 However, relevant research has shown that attackers can attack the original data information based on the output predictions of the local models \cite{zhang2020secret}.
 Therefore, numerous studies aim to incorporate differential privacy techniques into TFL in order to enhance data privacy protection.

 Papernot et al. \cite{papernot2017semi} first introduced DP into TFL and proposed the Private Aggregation of Teacher Ensembles (PATE) algorithm.
 It divides the private dataset into multiple disjoint data batches and trains a ``teache'' model for each batch.
 Then, each teacher submits its predictions for the public unlabeled dataset (student) to an aggregator.
 The aggregator collects and perturbs the predictions of all teachers to ensure that the aggregated labels maintain differential privacy, and sends the perturbed predictions to the students for training.
 The following year, Papernot et al. \cite{papernot2018scalable} optimized the PATE algorithm by using Gaussian mechanism for perturbation and obtaining tighter privacy bounds using RDP, making PATE applicable on a larger scale.
 Tian et al. \cite{tian2022seqpate} applied PATE to text generation models.
 To reduce the noise required by DP for large output spaces in vocabulary size, they dynamically filter out unimportant words to reduce the output space.
 They also proposed an effective knowledge distillation strategy to reduce the number of queries.
+Abourayya et al.~\cite{abourayya2025little} apply consensus methods like majority voting to generate pseudo-labels from hard labels, replacing traditional soft label sharing.
+Protecting these hard labels via DP enhances privacy protection.

 However, traditional PATE methods only have one client's private dataset.
 Pan et al. \cite{pan2021fl} extended it to multiple clients and treated each client as a teacher model, achieving client-level DP with a trusted server.
 To address the problem of highly inconsistent predictions among teachers due to data heterogeneity among multiple clients, Dodwadmath et al. \cite{dodwadmath2022preserving} improved PATE by using an auxiliary global model that incorporates teacher averaging and using update correction to reduce the variance of teacher updates.
 To eliminate the reliance on a trusted third party, Qi et al. \cite{qi2023differentially} converted the predictions outputted by each client teacher into one-hot encoding for prediction and perturbed each one-hot value using Random Response (RR) to satisfy LDP.